clim-bot/cybersecurity-portfolio/linux/Manage_Files_with_Linux_Commands.md

-# Exemplar: Manage Files with Linux Commands
+# Manage Files with Linux Commands

 ## Activity Overview
 In this lab activity, you’ll use Linux commands to modify a directory structure and the files it contains.
 You’ll also use the nano text editor to add text to a file.